johnihle/Mods/Pandora Gantry/README.md

 Settings for your printer after install:

-Y stepper endstop and position max should be 114 (Yes you lose 6mm of Y travel, remember proof of concept) Y stepper position min should be 0
+Y stepper endstop and position max should be 114 (Yes you lose 6mm of Y travel, remember proof of concept).
+Y stepper position min should be 0.
-X stepper endstop and position max should be 131
+X stepper endstop and position max should be 131.
-X stepper position min should be -11 (this number might change depending on the toolhead being used)
+X stepper position min should be -11 (this number might change depending on the toolhead being used).

-I use Dragon Burner with Zero Click and for docking and undocking use -6,114
+I use Dragon Burner with Zero Click and for docking and undocking use -6,114.

 I use the stock Pandora's Box XY Joints.

 There is possibly other stuff I forgot.
-Just message me on discord with any questions. @ax4xse7en (John)
+Just message me on discord with any questions. @ax4xse7en (John).